-Summary of Industry Knowledge of and Action on Climate Change theory that accumulating carbon dioxide could cause global warming and largescale climatic changes dates back to the nineteenth century.
+Summary of Industry Knowledge of and Action on Climate Change

+The following basic conclusions can be drawn from the foregoing synthesis.
+The theory that accumulating carbon dioxide could cause global warming and largescale climatic changes dates back to the nineteenth century.
 The fact that fossil fuel combustion releases tremendous amounts of carbon dioxide waste to the atmosphere has been undisputed for more than a century.
 In 1938, at least one scientist claimed to have measured a noticeable impact both on atmospheric carbon dioxide and global temperatures.